preciofishbone/OmniaDocsG2/pages/version-history/index.rst

 Published editions are noted with an integer, work in progress with a decimal.
 In the image above 3.0 is a published version, while 3.1 is a work in progress, meaning that the page is being edited.
 Changes have been saved but not yet published.

 To check a version of the page, click the version number.
-The version being shown are indicated by a colored dot.
-You can see when the version was saved (if it's a work in progess, or published, if it's a published version.
+The version being shown are indicated by a dot in another color.
+You can see when the version was saved, if it's a work in progess, or published, if it's a published version.

 .. image:: page-version-history-editor-new2.png